 At First National Realty Partners, we have a significant amount of experience in working with investors to place 1031 Exchange funds.
 To learn more about our current commercial real estate investment offerings, click here.

-To understand the key dates, it helps to first know some key information about how a 1031 Exchange works.
+To understand the key dates in the timeline, it helps to first know some key information about how a 1031 Exchange works.

 How Does a 1031 Exchange Work?